carringtone-byte/trimodal-qnn-grokking/README.md

 was the strongest tested QNN family at those moduli.
 The result did not transfer uniformly to modulus 31, where mean held-out accuracy was `0.394750`.

-This is an architecture/intervention result, not evidence of computational quantum advantage.
  All experiments use a classical PyTorch statevector simulator.

 ![QNN seed and modulus sweep](figures/qnn/qnn_seed_modulus_sweep.png)